EmbarkStudios/rust-ecosystem/guidelines.md

 # Embark Rust development guidelines 🦀

-General guidelines and policies we use at [Embark](http://embark-studios.com) for our Rust projects.
+Guidelines and recommendations we use at [Embark](http://embark-studios.com) for developing our Rust projects.

 ## Guidelines